ktaka-ccmp/fastapi-htmx-example/hx02/Readme.md

 # Updating two elements

-Since the app placed the `Load more` button above the table, I could not use the way this ["Click to Load"](https://htmx.org/examples/click-to-load/) example shows.
+Since the app placed the `Load More` button above the table, I could not use the way the ["Click to Load" example of htmx.org site](https://htmx.org/examples/click-to-load/) shows.
 For HTMX, updating multiple elements is doable.
-However, it seems more challenging than updating a single element.
+However, it seems more challenging[^1,^2] than updating a single element.
-I followed the hx-swap-oob(Out of Band Responses) example.
+I followed the hx-swap-oob(Out of Band Responses) example[^1].

 In this example, not only the element "hx-target" points to but also the `bluebutton` itself has to be updated.